ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/vscode-plugin-doc.md

 #### Using the VS Code editor

 1. Click **View** in the top menu of the editor and click **Command Palette**.
-2. In the search bar type "vsix" and click **Extensions: Install from VSIX...**.
+2. In the search bar, type "vsix" and click **Extensions: Install from VSIX...**.
 3. Browse and select the VSIX file of the plugin you downloaded.

 ![Install using the Command Palette of the editor.](images/install-via-palette.gif)